 The lettering on the frog does not have enough of a draft to release well.
 The oil soap I was using as a parting-agent did not work as well as canola oil.
 And the water content of the clay was too low to make it compress enough to get good surfaces.

 I 3D printed the yellow shell, it is the dimension into which the frog fits.
+Also 3D printed the clips to hold the boards in place.

 Compressed Earth Blocks